Difference Between Expert Systems Software And Artificial Intelligence in 2021

 Pieces of information are taken together

-The specialists whom an a professional might like to consult may be not within reach.
+The specialists whom a professional might like to consult may be not within reach.
 Also, a specialist may be not aware of modern inventions, new studies and discoveries related to a part of their job.

 Automation & speed